Peter Budrin: Laurence Sterne and His Readers in Early Soviet Russia, Gebunden

 Klappentext

-This book examines the 1920s and 1930s as a critical juncture in the rich history of the Russian reception of Laurence Sterne, author of The Life and Opinions of Tristram Shandy (1759-1767) and A Sentimental Journey Through France and Italy (1768).
+This book examines the 1920s and 1930s as a critical juncture in the rich history of the Russian reception of Laurence Sterne, author of The Life and Opinions of Tristram Shandy (1759-1767) and A Sentimental Journey through France and Italy (1768).
 Drawing on archival sources, it traces how this eccentric eighteenth-century Yorkshire clergyman was read and admired within an increasingly totalitarian society.
 It is difficult to imagine a phenomenon more antithetical to the Bolshevik vision of society than the whimsical universe of Laurence Sterne.
-Yet it is precisely this apparent incongruity that makes Sterne--whom Nietzsche once called 'the freest writer of all times'--a revealing figure for understanding cultural life in the early Soviet period.
-By situating individual readerly encounters within broader biographical, cultural, and institutional contexts, this book treats Sternean reception as part of the wider history of the survival of intellectual autonomy after the revolution.
-At its centre is the question of how individuals found forms of escape in the subversive, digressive worlds of Sterne's fiction.
+Yet it is precisely this apparent incongruity that makes Sterne-whom Nietzsche once called "the freest writer of all time"-a revealing figure for understanding cultural life in the early Soviet period.
+By situating individual encounters with Sterne's work within biographical, cultural, and institutional contexts, this book treats Sternean reception as part of the larger history of the survival of intellectual autonomy after the revolution.
+Its central concern is how individuals found forms of escape in the subversive, digressive worlds of Sterne's fiction.